zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 That is just the first stage and means there is now a pipe from the ESP to the Google server.

-Before it does anything you need to send it something.
+Before it does anything you need to send it something .

 If you do feel brave before you close the connection then you can send